June 2, 2021

 Random & Non-random Numbers

-Random variables in the form of numbers allow engineers to perform mathematical operations on the random variables.
+Random variables in the form of numbers allow engineers to perform mathematical operations on random variables.
 However, a mathematical operation on a random number is still a random number.

 Before a decision can be made, engineers require a non-random number (statistic) that tells them about the underlying physical system that generated the random number.
-Typically, the operation that maps a random number (variable) to a non-random number (statistic) is the expectation operator E.
+Typically, the operation that maps a random number (variable) to a non-random number is the expectation operator E.

 Expectation Operator E

 The expectation operator E is at the foundation of many statistics and statistical analyses.
 The expectation EX of a random variable X is the sum of each possible value of X weighted by the probability of the value occurring.

 The expected value EX of a random variable X is: